How to Experience Intimacy with God

 PRAYER MOTIVATED BY GENUINE LOVE (EMOTIONAL PRAYER)

 Just think about it.
 How can we begin to know God, if we don’t even love Him?
 The answer is simple.
 We can’t.
-And no genuine Believer will desire an intimate relationship without love.
-The same applies to God.
-God desires a relationship with us that involves our genuine love.
-So love must become the primary motivator in our prayer life.
-Anything less will make for dull and meaningless prayer.
-For this reason, we should never settle for prayer that does not flow out from a heart of love.
-And we must always remember that love is the number one requirement in the Christian life: Master, which is the great commandment in the law?
-Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind (Mat 22:36-37).
+Just as we crave to be loved, the same applies to God.
+And therefore He desires a relationship with us that involves our genuine love.
+So love must become the primary motivator in our prayer life and we should never settle for prayer that does not emanate from a heart of love.
+Anything less will make for dull and meaningless prayer, which is why love is the number one requirement in the Christian life: Master, which is the great commandment in the law?
+Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind (Mat.
+22:36-37).

 PRAYING WITH HUMILITY

-The Scriptures address humility in prayer many times, and it doesn’t take much digging into the Bible to realize that God honors, and expects, a humble heart:
+Humility in prayer is an often repeated Biblical theme, and it doesn’t take much Bible digging to realize that God honors and expects a humble heart:

 Humble yourselves in the sight of the Lord, and he shall lift you up (Jas.
 4:10).

 But what exactly is humility and what does it look like?
-Humility is the heart attitude we assume when realizing our corrupt human state in light of God's infinite holiness.
-It is the condition of helplessness which signals to God that we are trusting only in His grace for salvation and not our good merit.
-The following Bible passages will demonstrate what a humble attitude looks like and how we can adopt it in order to gain God's approval:
+Humility is the heart condition we assume when realizing our corrupt human state in light of God's infinite holiness.
+It is the feeling of helplessness which signals to God that we are trusting only in His grace for salvation and not our good merit.
+The following Bible passages aptly demonstrate what a humble attitude looks like and how we can adopt it in order to gain God's approval:

-The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise (Psa.
+The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise (Ps.
 51:17).

 For all those things hath mine hand made, and all those things have been, saith the LORD: but to this man will I look, even to him that is poor and of a contrite spirit, and trembleth at my word (Isa.
 66:2).